andreagebek/Prometheus/README.md

 1. Run ```git clone https://github.com/andreagebek/Prometheus.git``` in your terminal in a directory of your choice.
 This will create the 'Prometheus' base folder.
 2. Create the following subfolders in the Prometheus folder: setupFiles, output, figures (```mkdir setupFiles output figures```).
-3. Optional: If you want to include molecular line absorption (currently, only sulfur dioxide is supported), create an additional subfolder in the Prometheus folder named molceularResources: ```mkdir molecularResources```.
-Download the sulfur dioxide line list in TauRex format from the ExoMOL database under https://www.exomol.com/data/molecules/SO2/32S-16O2/ExoAmes/ and store it as an hdf5 file ('.h5') in the molecularResources folder.
-Note that molecular line absorption can only be modelled for scenarios which have allow a temperature and pressure description (like the hydrostatic scenario).

 ## Usage
 1. Navigate to the git subfolder (here: '/Users/agebek/Prometheus/git') and start the setup program